MOSEK/mosek.rust/doc/source/api.rst

 ``filename``
     Output file name.

-Write a binary dump of the task data.
-This format saves all problem data, but not callback-functions and general non-linear terms.
+Write a complete binary dump of the task data.

-See section :ref:`shared-taskformat` for a description of the Task format.